Compass: Design

-Limitations of the magnetic compass

 The magnetic compass is very reliable at moderate latitudes, but in geographic regions near the Earth's magnetic poles it becomes unusable.
 As the compass is moved closer to one of the magnetic poles, the magnetic declination, the difference between the direction to geographical north and magnetic north, becomes greater and greater.
 At some point close to the magnetic pole the compass will not indicate any particular direction but will begin to drift.
 Also, the needle starts to point up or down when getting closer to the poles, because of the so-called magnetic inclination.
 Cheap compasses with bad bearings may get stuck because of this and therefore indicate a wrong direction.

 Magnetic compasses are influenced by any fields other than Earth's.
 Local environments may contain magnetic mineral deposits and artificial sources such as MRIs, large iron or steel bodies, electrical engines or strong permanent magnets.
 Any electrically conductive body produces its own magnetic field when it is carrying an electric current.
 Magnetic compasses are prone to errors in the neighborhood of such bodies.
 Some compasses include magnets which can be adjusted to compensate for external magnetic fields, making the compass more reliable and accurate.

 A compass is also subject to errors when the compass is accelerated or decelerated in an airplane or automobile.
 Depending on which of the Earth's hemispheres the compass is located and if the force is acceleration or deceleration the compass will increase or decrease the indicated heading.
 Compasses that include compensating magnets are especially prone to these errors, since accelerations tilt the needle, bringing it closer or further from the magnets.

-Another error of the mechanical compass is turning error.
+Another error of the mechanical compass is the turning error.
 When one turns from a heading of east or west the compass will lag behind the turn or lead ahead of the turn.
 Magnetometers, and substitutes such as gyrocompasses, are more stable in such situations.